dominicp6/TheHumbleScientist/content/posts/bead_combinatorics.md

     image: beads.jpg
 tags: ["combinatorics"]
 ---
-So you've studied probability.
-You know multinomials from binomials, permutations from combinations, and you compute odds of poker plays for fun and profit.
-Well, now it's time to put your knowledge to the test with this little conundrum.
+Are you ready to put your probability skills to the test?
+In this little conundrum, you'll be challenged to think creatively and apply your knowledge to solve a combinatorics problem involving bead arrangements in a circle.
+It's tricky, but if you already know your multinomials from your binomials or your permutations from your combinations, then you have all the mathematical background necessary to give it a try!

 ---

-### Problem
+### The Prayer Bead Problem

-*For seven days and nights you wander the foothills of the Himalayas.
-Delirious and low on supplies, you seek refuge in an ancient monastery perched precariously on the hillside.
-You approach the high wooden doors and knock.
-After a moment of silence the door creeks open.
-The face of an aged Tibetan sage greets you.
-He looks at you with an air of wisdom and curiosity, silently beckoning you to enter.
-The sage leads you to a small courtyard, sitting you down on a cushioned mat.
-You explain your desperate situation, and the sage listens intently.
-But he informs you that only the most worthy may receive shelter, and so he states your task:*
+*You are lost and hungry in the foothills of the Himalayas and seek refuge in an ancient monastery.
+The wise Tibetan monk who greets you offers you food and shelter, but only if you can solve a challenging problem:*

-> *Before you I present 50 prayer beads, 30 white and 20 black.
-These beads are to be arranged in a circle so that there are four clusters of black beads.
-If you find how many ways there are of doing this, then I will grant you food and shelter!*
+> *You have 50 prayer beads in two colors: 30 white and 20 black.
+You want to arrange them all in a circle so that there are exactly four groups of black beads (a group of black beads is a sequence of one or more black beads that are not separated by white beads).
+How many ways are there of doing this?*

-Just to be clear, by "a cluster of black beads", the sage means a continuous string of adjacent black beads on the circle without any intervening white beads.

-So that's the conundrum!
-Give it a go and see how far you can get.
-Once you're ready, scroll down for the solution.
+Give it a go!
+If you need hints or the solution, then scroll down when you're ready.

 ---

+### Hints

+**Hint 1**: This problem is not easy, so you might want to work through special cases with smaller numbers of beads first.
+Can you spot how the number of clusters of white beads is related to the number of clusters of black beads?
+Another tricky aspect of this problem is the circular arrangement.
+Solving the problem when they are arranged in a straight line is easier, and might provide useful insights.

+**Hint 2**: Solving this problem will require experience in combinatoric formulas.
+If you think you need a refresher, then a good place to start would be to get familiar with the [Stars and Bars problem](https://en.wikipedia.org/wiki/Stars_and_bars_(combinatorics)).
+You should try to think about how that formula might be relevant to this problem.

+**Hint 3**: When counting arrangements in these kinds of problems it can sometimes be useful to partition based on several special cases, to be examined separately.
+Finally, remember to look for ways that a particular arrangement can be decomposed into several "sub-arrangements".
+If you know how many of each sub-arrangement there are, then you can just multiply the combinatoric factors to arrive at the quantity of interest.

+---

 ### Solution

 Let's look at the general case: let $W$ be the number of white beads, $B$ the number of black beads, and $k$ the number of black clusters.
-For convenience, let's enumerate the positions the beads can take in the circle in clockwise order as position $1, 2, 3, $, and so on.
+We'll enumerate positions the beads take in the circle in clockwise order as $1, 2, 3$, and so on.

-To get started, we make an insightful observation: if we have $k$ clusters of black beads, then we also have $k$ clusters of white beads, since a white bead cluster must lie between every two black bead clusters, and we are putting these clusters on a circle.
-Make sure that you understand this before continuing!
+To get started, we make an insightful observation: if we have $k$ clusters of black beads, then we also have $k$ clusters of white beads, since a white bead cluster must lie between every two black bead clusters on the circle.
+The easiest way to convince yourself of this is by drawing some specific examples.

-Now we are ready to tackle the problem.
-Our general strategy will be to partition the set of possible configurations of black beads based on the bead in position $1$ being either black or white.
+We are now ready to tackle the problem and count the possible arrangements.
+As we will see, it will be necessary to partition the permitted arrangements based on whether the bead in position $1$ is either black (Case 1) or white (Case 2).

 **Case 1: The bead in position $1$ is black**

-First, we partition our $B$ black beads into $k$ clusters on the ring, such that there is at least one bead in each cluster.
-Note that this is a variant of the "stars and bars" problem in combinatorics, and the total number of ways of doing this is (try to verify this yourself):
+First, we imagine mentally partitioning our $B$ black beads into $k$ clusters on the ring, such that there is at least one bead in each cluster.
+We will ignore white beads and the exact positions of the clusters for now; simply note that the bead in position $1$ must be in one of the $k$ black clusters.

+Counting the number of ways of ordering just these black clusters in a ring (ignoring white clusters) is a variant of the [Stars and Bars problem](https://en.wikipedia.org/wiki/Stars_and_bars_(combinatorics)) in combinatorics.
+You will need to adapt the standard formula a little bit to make it work on a circle, and you should then find that the total number of ways of ordering black clusters is:

 $$
 \binom{B}{k}.
 $$

 Next, we partition our remaining $W$ white beads into the $k$ 'gaps' between the black bead clusters.
-This is also (a slightly different) variant of the "stars and bars" problem, and the number of ways of doing this is:
+This is also (a slightly different) variant of the Stars and Bars problem, and the number of ways of doing this is (verify!):

 $$
 \binom{W-1}{k-1}.